 Blue Jackets' Joonas Korpisalo: Gets starting nod

-Korpisalo will patrol the crease during Saturday's home game against the Flames, Blue Jackets team reporter Jeff Svoboda reports.
+Korpisalo will patrol the crease during Tuesday's home game against Vegas, Brian Hedger of NHL.com reports.

-Korpisalo has struggled recently, suffering back-to-back losses to the Flyers and Oilers while posting a horrendous 7.16 GAA and .825 save percentage.
-The Finnish backstop will look to get back on track in a home matchup with a Calgary club that's only averaging 2.11 goals per game on the road this season, 27th in the NHL.
+Korpisalo was solid in his last start Saturday against the Flames, turning aside 26 of 28 shots, but he ultimately suffered a third consecutive loss due to a lack of goal support from his teammates.
+The 25-year-old Finn will attempt to snap his lengthy losing streak in a home matchup with a Golden Knights squad that's averaging 3.13 goals per game this campaign, 13th in the NHL.

 More News